 Trader Joe’s to open in a neighborhood without a grocery store for seven years, with shoppers exempt from local taxes

-Filling a Long-Vacant Gap
+Filling a Long-Standing Void

-Tax Incentives and Community Support
+Tax Incentives and Community Impact

 Timeline and Outlook